vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 ings of wine and meat to her.
 Bhadracutuṣtayarrata-there are four Bhadras viz. three months

-(called Tripuskara or Tripuspa ) from 2nd of Phā. śu., three months (called Tri-puspaka ) from 2nd of Jy, śu , three months from Bh. śu. ( called Trirāma ) and three from 1st of Mārg. śu. ( called Visṇupada ); on first tithi he should eat by nakta way, on 2nd he should after bath offer tarpaṇa to gods, pitrs and human beings and should not laugh nor talk till the moon rises and repeat the names Krṣṇa, Acyuta, Ananta, Hrṣikeśa on the four tithis respectively from 2nd to 5th; in evening offer arghya to moon, take his meal on bare ground or on a stone; for one year for all varnas and women also; the performer secures fame, success and remembers his former births (jātismara); HV II.
+(called Tripuskara or Tripuspa ) from 2nd of Phā. śu., three months (called Tri-puspaka ) from 2nd of Jy, śu , three months from Bh. śu. ( called Trirāma ) and three from 1st of Mārg. śu. ( called Viṣṇupada ); on first tithi he should eat by nakta way, on 2nd he should after bath offer tarpaṇa to gods, pitrs and human beings and should not laugh nor talk till the moon rises and repeat the names Krṣṇa, Acyuta, Ananta, Hrṣikeśa on the four tithis respectively from 2nd to 5th; in evening offer arghya to moon, take his meal on bare ground or on a stone; for one year for all varnas and women also; the performer secures fame, success and remembers his former births (jātismara); HV II.
 383– 392 (from Bhay.
 U. 13.
 1-100).

 Bhadravidhi-Sunday if on Bh. śu.
 6th is called Bhadra; obserye